 • Matching recruitment funding grants for STEM-businesses.
 The county to provide matching grants to fledgling firms to assist in the recruitment and hiring of new employees (higher amounts for recruitment efforts of people of color) which may come in the form of digital ads, participating in recruitment fairs, offsetting travel costs, attending on-campus recruit fairs, etc.

-• Westchester County to upgrade and consolidate all of their laboratory facilities (health, environmental, crime) into one brand new facility with 20,000 of additional laboratory and office space for small life sciences companies.
+• Westchester County to upgrade and consolidate all of their laboratory facilities (health, environmental, crime) into one brand new facility with 20,000 square feet of additional laboratory and office space for small life sciences companies.

-•Westchester County to use its own real estate resources to convert County-owned properties into maker/light industrial subsidized spaces for private industry in the advanced manufacturing sector.
+•Westchester County to use its own real estate resources to convert county-owned properties into maker/light industrial subsidized spaces for private industry in the advanced manufacturing sector.

 • Repurposing hotels which have recently closed to be used as housing for 100 summer interns who would be hired by STEM-based small to midsize companies.